Buying a property is probably the biggest investment you ever make in your life.

 - Notify the local authorities of purchase at your behalf

 In which countries are Solicitors part of the buying process?

-In most of the countries, solicitors, lawyers, attorneys and conveyancers do the same job, when it comes to buying property.
-In many parts of the world, you can buy a property on your own without involving solicitor.
+In most countries, solicitors, lawyers, attorneys, and conveyancers do the same job, when it comes to buying property.
+In many parts of the world, you can buy a property on your own without involving a solicitor.